mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Group object, limited to the following attributes:name (required) -- must be unique within the organization accountdescription (optional)members (optional) -- array of GroupMember objects, each limited to the following attribute:email
+Group object, limited to the following attributes: name (required) -- must be unique within the organization account description (optional) members (optional) -- array of GroupMember objects, each limited to the following attribute:email

 **Type:** object